 The movement to these digital futures is a shift that underpins the majority of commercial real estate marketing trends, allowing clients to access information faster than ever before, browse in their own time, and for CRE firms to streamline virtual communication by using interactive elements.

 From adaptation to the uptake and compilation digital technologies and platforms, commercial real estate marketing has to react quickly to change moves quickly to change.
-These five marketing trends have emerged over 2021, and will only continue to process into 2022.
+These six marketing trends have emerged over 2024, and will only continue to process into 2022.

 By understanding and focusing on complying with marketing trends, commercial real estate firms are able to deliver exactly what their clients are seeking – no matter how novel.